 The SolutionThe urban automobile can only be supplanted if a better alternative is available.
 What would happen if we designed a city to work without any cars?
 Would anyone want to live in such a city?
-Does it make social, economic, and esthetic sense?
-Is it possible to be free of the automobile while keeping the rapid and convenient mobility it once offered?
+Does it make social, economic, and aesthetic sense?
+Is it possible to be free of the automobile while retaining the rapid and convenient mobility it once offered?

 We should build more carfree cities.
 Venice, the largest existing example, is loved by almost everyone and is an oasis of peace despite being one of the densest urban areas on earth.
 We can also convert existing cities to the carfree model over a period of decades.